MRCIEU/COVIDITY_ProbQBA/README.md

 ### Simulation study

 #### Data simulation
 SIMULATE DATASETS OF 4 TYPES:

-(I) SELECTION MODEL FACTORISATION AND NULL EXPOSURE EFFECT, (II) SELECTION MODEL FACTORISATION AND NOT NULL EXPOSURE EFFECT, (III) PATTERN-MIXTURE MODEL FACTORISATION AND NOT NULL EXPOSURE EFFECT (IV)  PATTERN-MIXTURE MODEL FACTORISATION AND NULL EXPOSURE EFFECT
+(I) selection model factorisation and not null exposure effect, (II) selection model factorisation and null exposure effect, (III) pattern-mixture model factorisation and not null exposure effect, (IV) pattern-mixture model factorisation and null exposure effect,

 - Master do file for simulating datasets.do
 - (I AND II)